intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 to that if you're dealing with something that shouldn't wait.
 In that case consider obtaining the latest mainline kernel via git (see below) or use the latest stable version offered on kernel.org.
 Using that is also acceptable in case mainline for some reason does currently not work for you.
-An in general: using it for reproducing the issue is also better than not reporting it issue at all.
+And in general: using it for reproducing the issue is also better than not reporting it issue at all.